joaobxavier/learn_metabolic_rewiring_matlab/README.md

 Converts Agilent .D files into CVS text files.
 Requires [chromatography-toolbox](https://www.mathworks.com/matlabcentral/fileexchange/47696-chromatography-toolbox) in the path.

 ## extractSpectraAndIntegrate(csvDataDir, outputSpectraDir)
-Detects peaks in the total ion chromatogram, extract their spectra and integrates the peaks to make a peak area table.
+Analyzes GCMS data in the provided directory containing CSV files.
+It identifies peaks in the total ion chromatogram (TIC), extracts their spectra, and integrates the peaks to create a peak area table.
+The output tables, tblPeaksIntegrated and tblSpectra, are saved as CSV files in the specified outputSpectraDir directory.

 ## scaleGcmsPeaks
 This is a script, not a function.
 Therefore, it doesn't have input arguments.
 Loads the peak areas table, scales each sample using a mixed effects model, does a PCA to compare the data before and after scaling, then uses another mixed effects model to calculate the log-2 fold change of each peak detected.
 Saves the result as a table in a new directory 'folds'.